seekerMw02/SeekerScan/README.md

 三边行安全团队
 xni220

-# Special Announcement
+# Disclaimer

-SeekerScan is closed source but free to download and use, please obey the law.
-You must treat any illegal behavior with caution, and I will not be responsible for it.
+SeekerScan is closed source for educational purposes only but free to download and use; please obey the law.
+You must treat any illegal behavior with caution, and I am not responsible for any actions you may take with it.